docker/docs/engine/examples/running_riak_service.md

 ## Build the Docker image for Riak

-Now you should be able to build a Docker image for Riak:
+Now you can build a Docker image for Riak:

     $ docker build -t "<yourname>/riak" .